-Powered by .id - the population experts for Shoalhaven City Council
+Powered by .id (informed decisions) for Shoalhaven City Council

 Shoalhaven City is located on the south coast of New South Wales, with the regional centre of Nowra-Bomaderry located about 160 kilometres south of Sydney.
 Most of the population is concentrated along the coastal fringe. which is traversed by the Princes Highway.
 The major centres are Nowra-Bomaderry, Milton-Ulladulla, Huskisson-Vincentia, St Georges Basin District, Culburra Beach and Sussex Inlet.
 The City encompasses a total land area of about 4,660 square kilometres, including substantial areas of national park, state forest, bushland, beaches and lakes.
 The natural amenity of the City is a strong attractor, for both new residents, holiday makers and day trippers.